Criminal Accusations, DWI Cases and Traffic Tickets

 Driving While Intoxicated

-It is no secret that prosecutors in New York and around the country take DWI cases very seriously.
-Defendants in New York face a host of consequences and upon arrest for driving while intoxicated.
+It is no secret that prosecutors in New York and around the country take DWI cases seriously.
+In New York specifically, DWI defendants face a host of consequences upon arrest for driving while intoxicated.
+While the arraignment is a critical step in any criminal proceeding, in a DWI case the arraignment has special significance because the arraigning judge will most likely take some action against the defendant's license (i.e. suspension pending prosecution).
 Therefore, finding an experienced attorney well-versed in NY DWI laws and related DMV regulations immediately after charges are filed is absolutely essential.